cpdf -pad-before in.pdf [<range>] [-pad-with pad.pdf] -o out.pdf

 To impose with rotated pages, for example to put two A4 portrait pages two-up on an A3 landscape page, rotate them prior to imposition.

-Two other ways of putting multiple pages on a single page remain from earlier versions of cpdf which lacked a general imposition operation.
+Two other ways of putting multiple pages on a single page remain from earlier versions of Cpdf which lacked a general imposition operation.
 The -twoup-stack operation puts two logical pages on each physical page, rotating them 90 degrees to do so.
 The new mediabox is thus larger.
 The -twoup operation does the same, but scales the new sides down so that the media box is unchanged.

 cpdf -twoup in.pdf -o out.pdf